cheapjack/cheapjack.github.io/_posts/2015-06-20-desktopprosthetics.md

 ![image](/tumblr_files/DesktopProsthetics.png)

-I've been working with @amcewen and @defproc [DoESLiverpool](http://doesliverpool.com "DoESLiverpool's Homepage") to develop an iteration of the [Enabling the Future](http://enablingthefuture.org/upper-limb-prosthetics/the-raptor-hand/ "Enabling The Future Website") project within the [Build Your Own Show](http://www.fact.co.uk/projects/build-your-own-tools-for-sharing.aspx) at [FACT](http://www.fact.co.uk) with [Reach](http://www.reach.org.uk/) and [CraftsCouncilUK](https://twitter.com/craftscounciluk)
+I've been working with [Adrian McEwen](https://twitter.com/amcewen) and [Patrick Fenner](https://twitter.com/defproc) fellow permanent deskers at [DoESLiverpool](http://doesliverpool.com "DoESLiverpool's Homepage") to develop an iteration of the [Enabling the Future](http://enablingthefuture.org/upper-limb-prosthetics/the-raptor-hand/ "Enabling The Future Website") project within the [Build Your Own Show](http://www.fact.co.uk/projects/build-your-own-tools-for-sharing.aspx) at [FACT](http://www.fact.co.uk) with [Reach](http://www.reach.org.uk/) and [CraftsCouncilUK](https://twitter.com/craftscounciluk)

-We've been project managing and open sourcing the project on [github here](https:github.com/cheapjack/buildyourown) so that the project infrastructure itself explores contemporary tools for sharing code, information and knowledge.

 DoESLiverpool is a community of makers and entrepreneurs in Liverpool, with a Co-Working space where I'm based, Workshop and Event Hub.
 It’s a place to work, learn, share ideas, form groups and make things the way you want to for small fees or initially, cake.

+We've been project managing and open sourcing the project on [github here](https:github.com/cheapjack/buildyourown) so that the project infrastructure itself explores contemporary tools for sharing code, information and knowledge.

 The 3 of us and DoES will be lead creative technologists helping setup, facilitate and support a ‘production line’ area for Build Your Own introducing the idea of 3D printing open source designs of upper limb prosthetics.
 It's inspired by [BionicBailey](http://bionicbaylee.com/) a local family who used DoESLiverpool's workshop to print hand parts independently and are now local experts in Raptor hand making!